Caravan Decking Cost

 Aluminium Decking

-Aluminium is the least commonly used type of decking and is completely overlooked as a go-to option by consumers; however, it offers many benefits if you're looking for another decking alternative.
+Aluminium is often overlooked as a go-to option by consumers, however, it offers many benefits if you're looking for another decking alternative.
 The most expensive version is aluminium, which costs £200 per square metre.

 Pros